Sicilian almond granita with roasted grapes

 Heat the sugar and water and bring to a boil.
 Stir to dissolve the sugar.
 Simmer for 7 minutes till you have a light syrup.
 Remove from the heat and cool.
 You want the syrup to be sweet but not overpowering, it will drown out the subtle flavors of the almonds.

-Add the almond powder to the cooled syrup and allow to steep for 4 hours, or overnight in the fridge for a more pronounced flavor.
+Add the almond powder to the cooled syrup and allow it to steep for 4 hours or overnight in the fridge for a more pronounced flavour.

 Meanwhile, heat the oven to 375 F.

-Cut the grapes in half lengthwise and place on a lined baking sheet cut side up.
+Cut the grapes in half lengthwise and place them on a lined baking sheet, cut side up.
 Drizzle with the honey.
-Roast for about 20 minutes till the juices begin to flow and the skin is blistered.
+Roast for about 20 minutes until the juices begin to flow and the skin is blistered.
 Remove and cool.
 Collect the roasted grapes and juices in a bowl.

 Strain the almond mix and set aside the almond paste.
-If you are using a fine-mesh strainer, you may need to strain the syrup 2-3 times to get rid of as much of the almonds as possible.
-This step is important so you have a very smooth granita and do not have too many "bits" in your mouth.
-Alternatively, if you are using a combination of muslin cloth and a fine-mesh strainer, you may only need to strain the mix once.
+If you use a fine-mesh strainer, you may need to strain the syrup 2-3 times to eliminate as much of the almonds as possible.
+This step is essential so you have a very smooth granita and not too many "bits" in your mouth.
+Alternatively, if you use a combination of muslin cloth and a fine-mesh strainer, you may only need to strain the mix once.

 NOTE: I do not believe in food waste.
 I kept the almond mush aside and when I tasted it was overjoyed.
 It is perfect just as is, or with some chocolate ice cream.

-Freeze the ice cream in a machine on the ice/gelato setting or freeze in the freezer directly fluffing the ice every 1 hour with a fork till frozen, about 6-8 hours.
+Freeze the ice cream in a machine on the ice/gelato setting or freeze it directly in the freezer, fluffing the ice every 1 hour with a fork until frozen, about 6-8 hours.

-To serve, scoop the ice cream out into a bowl, or I like a martini glass, and top with a few grapes.
+To serve, scoop the ice cream into a bowl, or I like a martini glass and top with a few grapes.
 Drizzle with the roasted grape juice or additional honey, just a touch.